US Supreme Court refuses to hear Dakota Access appeal

 Dakota Access LLC, which is controlled by Texas-based Energy Transfer, had appealed a lower court ruling affirming the need for a more thorough environmental study of the line by the U.S. Army Corps of Engineers.
 The agency began the review in September 2020 and has extended the timeline several times, saying most recently that it expects to wrap up in November.

-The Standing Rock Sioux Tribe first sued over the pipeline more than five years ago.
-Tribal members have concerns that the line, which passes under the Missouri River just upstream from the reservation, could break and that an oil spill would harm their water supply.
+The Standing Rock Sioux Tribe sued over the pipeline more than five years ago, along with three other Sioux tribes.
+Tribal members have concerns that the line, which passes under the Missouri River just upstream from the Standing Rock Reservation, could break and that an oil spill would harm water supplies.

 People are also reading…